SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 command ``"clear_error"``:
      This command tries to clear an error state.
-It may be called when status is ERROR, and the command will try to transfrom status to IDLE or WARN.
+It may be called when status is ERROR, and the command will try to transform status to IDLE or WARN.
 If it can not do it, the status should not change or change to an other ERROR state before returning ``done <module>:clear_errors``